Effective joint equidistribution of primitive rational points on expanding horospheres: Introduction

 Our strategy to prove \autoref{thm:main} is based on harmonic analysis and Weil's bound for Kloosterman sums, more precisely: \begin{itemize} \item in \autoref{sec:ratpts}, which contains the main novelty of our approach, we avoid the need to obtain an explicit solution to a (non-linear) system of equations modulo $q$ --- as was done for $d=2$ in \cite{LeeMarklof2017} --- by introducing a helpful parametrisation of $\cR_q$; \item we then use Fourier analysis on the space of affine lattices in order to estimate the sum we are interested in --- this follows a strategy introduced by Str\"ombergsson in \cite{Stromb2015} for the space of shifted lattices in $2$ dimensions and we extend the required Fourier tools to any dimension in \autoref{sec:Fourier}; \item these estimates are carried out in \autoref{sec:main}: to get to the main term, the key ingredient is a deep result of Clozel, Oh and Ullmo \cite{ClozelOhUllmo2001}; to bound the error terms, we use estimates for Ramanujan and Kloosterman sums, combined with various counting arguments. \end{itemize}

-{\bf Acknowledgements:} We are very grateful to Jens Marklof, Hee Oh and Zeev Rudnick for several insightful conversations and judicious comments on a previous version of this paper.
-The research of Daniel El-Baz and Bingrong Huang was supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement n$^{\text{o}}$ 320755.
-Min Lee was supported by a Royal Society University Research Fellowship.
+{\bf Acknowledgements:} We are very grateful to Jens Marklof, Hee Oh and Ze\'ev Rudnick for several insightful conversations and judicious comments on a previous version of this paper.
+We also thank the referees for their careful reading and several suggestions which led to a much-improved presentation.
+The research of Daniel El-Baz and Bingrong Huang was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 786758).
+Daniel El-Baz is supported by the Austrian Science Fund (FWF), projects F-5512 and Y-901.
+Bingrong Huang is supported by NSFC (Nos.
+12001314 and 12031008).
+Min Lee is supported by a Royal Society University Research Fellowship.